ericlewis/Picocalc_SD_Boot/docs/GITHUB_ACTIONS_FIXES.md

 This runs the container as root user, ensuring proper permissions for GitHub Actions operations.

+## Renode Simulation Test Failures

+### Problem
+Multiple issues with Renode tests in containers:
+1. Git not found: `git: command not found`
+2. Upload artifacts fails: `Value cannot be null.
+(Parameter 'ContainerId')`

+### Root Cause
+1. The Renode container doesn't have git installed
+2. The upload-artifact action has issues with container contexts
+3. The test paths expected files in `build/bootloader/` but we changed to `build/`

+### Solution
+Removed container usage and installed Renode directly on Ubuntu runner:
+1. Install Renode portable version
+2. Install Robot Framework dependencies
+3. Create symlinks for backward compatibility with test paths
+4. Run tests directly with robot command

+This avoids all container-related permission and tooling issues.

 ## Picotool Build Failure: PICO_SDK_PATH not defined

 ### Problem